amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 ### Now: The Quiet Revolution (2024-2025)

 The revolution happens in private, funded by PE firms and executed by operators who don't tweet about it.
-They're too busy firing people.
+They're too busy revealing the truth about modern work: most of it is make-work, and humans deserve better.

 Observable markers right now:
 - Insurance companies reporting "operational improvements" (translation: mass layoffs)